-- Books to Remember Set 1: Five decodable stories that review short vowels. - Geodes® Classroom Library: A collection of accessible, knowledge-building books from Great Minds in association with Wilson Language Training®.
+- Fundations Readers (K-2): Engaging decodable (95%+) texts aligned to the Fundations Scope and Sequence - Level K: Theme is "Learning Together" and includes 26 Alphabet books and 12 storybooks (6 copies of each book) - Level 1: Theme is "Being Together" and includes 24 storybooks (6 copies of each book) - Level 2: Theme is "Exploring Together" and 30 storybooks (6 copies of each book) - FUN HUB® Data and Reporting Suite: Equips educators with the data and tools needed to make informed instructional decisions, including Unit Test Tracker, FUN HUB Practice, administrator dashboards, and rostering and management tools. - Geodes® Classroom Library: A collection of accessible, knowledge-building books from Great Minds in association with Wilson Language Training®.
 Includes informational and literary texts organized into four topical modules. - Level K (48 books): The Five Senses, Once Upon a Farm, America, Then and Now, and The Continents. - Level 1 (64 books): A World of Books, Creature Features, Powerful Forces, and Cinderella Stories. - Level 2 (64 books): A Season of Change, The American West, Civil Rights Heroes, and Good Eating.